 Bachelor of Science in Chemical Engineering

 Chemical engineering combines a multi-disciplinary branch of engineering.
 It is involved in the research, design, development, construction, modification and operation of industrial processes and machinery that turn raw materials into valuable products.
 Like all engineers, chemical engineers combine natural and experimental sciences (such as chemistry and physics), along with life sciences (such as biology, microbiology and biochemistry) plus mathematics and economics to develop new or adapt substances for a wide range of products.

 Depending on their specific role, chemical engineers might be researching and developing new products from trial to commercialization, managing processes from testing in a small plant to full industrial-scale manufacturing, developing improvements to product lines, modifying processing plants, and designing and commissioning new plants.
 Chemical engineers help in developing atomic science, polymers, paper, dyes, drugs, plastics, fertilizers, foods, petrochemicals, pharmaceuticals, and electronics.

 1. PROGRAM EDUCATIONAL OBJECTIVES

-- Apply their knowledge, skills, and professional ethics of chemical engineering to serve local and international industrial, academic and governmental sectors.
+- Applying their knowledge, skills, and professional ethics of chemical engineering to serve local and international industrial, academic and governmental sectors.

-- Expand their knowledge by earning a post-graduate degree, advanced certificate, or a professional license in an engineering, business, or technical field.
+- Expanding their knowledge by earning a post-graduate degree, advanced certificate, or a professional license in an engineering, business, or technical field.

-- Be recognized as effective, ethical, and inspirational leaders, and contribute to the overall development of the society.
+- Recognized as effective, ethical, and inspirational leaders, and contribute to the overall development of the society.